mintcanary/parts-selector/README.md

 - `added`: Message displayed when an item is moved to "selected" list.
 (Default: `Item added`)
 - `removed`: Message displayed when an item is moved to "parts" list.
 (Default: `Item removed`)
-- `noneSelected`: Message displayed when controls are click, but nothing is selected.
+- `noneSelected`: Message displayed when controls are clicked, but nothing is selected.
 (Default: `Click on items below to select them`)
 - `itemButtons`: Boolean, to enable inline buttons.
 (Default: `false`)
 - `callback`: Function called after an item is moved.
 (See below)